irodionr/golang_course/donovan-exercises/README.md

 Exercise 1.2: Modify the echo program to print the index and value of each of its arguments, one per line.
 Exercise 1.3: Experiment to measure the difference in running time between our potentially inefficient versions and the one that uses strings.Join.
 Exercise 1.4: Modify dup2 to print the names of all files in which each duplicated line occurs.
+Exercise 1.5: Change the Lissajous program’s color palette to gre en on black, for added authenticity.
+To create the web color #RRGGBB, use color.RGBA{0xRR, 0xGG, 0xBB, 0xff}, where each pair of hexadecimal digits represents the intensity of the red, green, or blue component of the pixel.